python/peps/docs/rendering_system.rst

 1. Configuration
 ----------------

-Configuration is held in three files:
+Configuration is stored in three files:

-- ``conf.py`` contains the majority of the configuration
+- ``conf.py`` contains the majority of the Sphinx configuration
-- ``contents.rst`` contains the table of contents directives for Sphinx
+- ``contents.rst`` creates the Sphinx-mandated table of contents directive
 - ``pep_sphinx_extensions/pep_theme/theme.conf`` sets the Pygments themes

 The configuration: